 - (2-1) If you are entering Japan from overseas, check the Ministry of Health, Labour, and Welfare's site (in Japanese) about enhanced border restrictions for the latest information.
-Note that these restrictions apply to all people entering Japan regardless of citizenship. - Check the website of the Ministry of Justice's Immigration Services Agency (in Japanese, with machine translation into English and other languages) about entry prohibitions related to the novel coronavirus for the latest information about countries and regions from which entry to Japan is prohibited.
+Note that these restrictions apply to all people entering Japan regardless of citizenship. - (2-2) Check the Ministry of Justice's site (in Japanese) about entry prohibitions related to the novel coronavirus for the latest information about countries and regions from which entry to Japan is prohibited.
 Passport holders from those countries and regions may be denied entry to Japan even if they hold work or study visas.
 Even if you are entering Japan from elsewhere, if you had been in one of those countries or regions recently you may be subject to restrictions; be sure to check the latest information on the Ministry of Health, Labour, and Welfare's site about enhanced border restrictions. - (2-3) The Japanese government has been gradually relaxing the restrictions on entry to Japan.
 Check the latest information on the Ministry of Foreign Affairs' site "Phased Measures for Resuming Cross-Border Travel." - (2-4) If, after confirming the information in (2-1), (2-2), and (2-3), you still intend to enter Japan, note that you will be required to manage your health (check your temperature, maintain healthful habits, avoid going outside, etc.) and not come to the university for 14 days from the date of your entry to Japan, regardless of whether or not you have had a PCR test and regardless of your point of origin and transit points.
 In that case, notify your department that you are in a 14-day health-management period.
 If you live in shared housing, minimize your use of lounges and other spaces that might be used by many people.
 If you were kept in quarantine in accordance with the MHLW's restrictions, then you may come to the university after the 14-day period, including the quarantine period, has ended.
 When coming to the university after the end of the 14-day period, follow the entry procedures required by the particular campus.